 Course enrollment dates vary from semester to semester.
 For the most current information, visit the MU academic calendar for dates to remember.

 - A GPA of 3.0 or higher (A=4.0) on the last 60 hours of undergraduate course work

 - TOEFL scores (if applicable): at least 550 (paper-based) or 80 (Internet-based)

 If you don’t meet one of the above standards, you could possibly be admitted on probation status.
 If this happens, you must maintain a minimum GPA of 3.0 during your first 12 hours of graduate course work, with no grade lower than a B.

 How to Apply

-- Prepare electronic versions (e.g., Word files) of your resume and statement of purpose (what you hope your degree will do for you), as well as two letters of recommendation.
-If you have electronic versions of your letters of recommendation, you should have these ready as well.
+- Prepare electronic versions of your resume, statement of purpose (what you hope your degree will do for you), and two letters of recommendation.

 - Apply using our convenient online Graduate Application system.
-Be sure to upload your resume, statement of purpose and letters of recommendation.
+Upload the requested files.

 - Provide an official copy of your transcript from the college or university where you received your bachelor’s degree and your TOEFL scores if English is not your first language.

 - Official transcripts should be sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.